Metatarsal Stress Fractures (long bones of the foot)

 Types of Metatarsal Fractures

 There are 5 metatarsals numbered 1 through 5 with each corresponding to a toe.
-The largest is the 1st metatarsal which corresponds to the big toe.
-The 5th metatarsal corresponds to the little toe and is more commonly broken.
+The 1st metatarsal corresponds to the big toe and the 5th metatarsal corresponds to the little toe and is most commonly broken.
+Many metatarsal fractures occur at the base of the fifth metatarsal in line with the little toe.
+This bone more often fractures at the proximal end closer to the ankle than the distal end closer to the toe or shaft.

-Non-operative Management
+Non-invasive Management

 - Post-operative shoe with rigid sole (looks like a sandal)

-– Hard-soled shoe with metatarsal pad
+- Hard-sole shoe with metatarsal pad

 - Custom-made orthoses (expensive)